 When you’re dealing with an overwhelming amount of shipping, priorities and deadlines, you need a way to see where those pieces are at any given time.
 Our kanban tool visualizes the movement of your shipments with cards representing each item and columns that show where it is in your shipping cycle.

 Dashboards and Reporting Keep Things Moving Smoothly

-Since our software is cloud-based, every time there’s a status update it’s reflected across the entire tool.
+Since our software is online, every time there’s a status update, it reflects across the tool.
 We have dashboard and reporting tools that provide more data and make managing logistics simple.
 For example, you can get a high-level view of your costs, variance, tasks and more.
 The data is crunched automatically and displayed in easy-to-read graphs and charts.

 Logistics management has many things to track and resources to schedule.
 As projects go, it’s one of the more complicated.
 ProjectManager is project management software that gives you the tools to manage logistics more efficiently through automation and real-time monitoring.
 Kanban boards for visual workflows, online Gantt charts for scheduling and a real-time dashboard to report on progress as it happens.
 See how it can remove bottlenecks from your supply chain by taking this free 30-day trial today.